-The total impairment loss of the exploration and evaluation assets recognized in profit or loss amounts to \$37,198 for the year ended August 31, 2021 (\$147,119 for the year ended August 31, 2020).
+The total impairment loss of the exploration and evaluation assets recognized in profit or loss amounts to \$4,755 for the year ended August 31, 2022 (\$37,198 in 2021).
 No reversal of impairment losses has been recognized for the reporting periods.

 Other properties have not been tested for impairment as the Company has the ability to retain these properties as it has sufficient financial resources to meet its short-term obligations.
-In general, the rights to prospect for these properties will not expire in the near future or are expected to be renewed, work has been completed on these properties over the past three years and / or results promising results were obtained.
+In general, the rights to prospect these properties will not expire in the near future or are expected to be renewed, work has been completed on these properties over the past three years and / or results promising results were obtained.